LLNL/mstk-docker/README.md

 This project runs the Granta MI:Scripting Toolkit V2 for Python inside a docker container for develpment purposes.

+## Requiremenets
+- Docker and Docker Compose
+- A My Granta account

 ## Getting Started